 2. Credit Hour(s): 3 Semester to be C Offered: Out of Sequence ce 3.
 Course Counts As (check all that apply):[-] Part of a Degree Program General Education Requirement Elective Special e Needs (Workshop, seminar, special topic94 series, etc.) 4.
 Level of Instruction:Undergradu ate X Graduate (/G) Both 5.
 Is this course cross-listed with another departure of the so, list the cross-listed catalog num 6.
 CATALOG DESCRIPTION (if course is a Dissertation Research courses are for graduate students who dissertation research courses are actively conducting research committee members. have advanced to the ED-DR 7016 Dissertation Research Beginnings (3 credits) Focus: IRB Process and Data Collection 7.
-DESCRIBE LIBRARY AND INFORMATION SUPPORT COURSE: If insufficient library sources the program will rely on and use current university library resovailable database search websites for resource material (i.e., other interest) that is the state of the search page is sufficient.
-Recompary "databases by subject" search page is sufficient.
-Recompary "databases by subject" search page is sufficient. are available, describe alte ources.
+DESCRIBE LIBRARY AND INFORMATION SUPPORT COURSE: If insufficient library sources the program will rely on and use current university library resovaliable database search websites for resource material (i.e., thtps://www.uog.edu/student-services/rfk-library/).
+Additionary "databases by subject" search page is sufficient.
+Recommendation of the program of the prog are available, describe alte ources.
 The program o OneSearch, E-publicat cionally, the current lis rnatives that will be used.
 If study is an online program.
 Stitions, ERIC, JSTOR, ProQuest Distions of databases noted under the udents will use and access the sertations & Thesis, etc. availal subject "Education" on the n an as needed request as the program expands.
-8. ADDITIONAL INFORMATION: To use N Moodle as the learni ing managament system sur ant platform in use at LIOS 9.
-ATTACH TECHNOLOGY DELIVEREI APPROVAL RECOMMENDED BY: UNIT SIGNATUI RE (use BLUE pen please) DATE For Program 6 03/14/2023 Division Chair 03/14/2023 Chair, College AAC/CC 6 03/15/2023 Dean Alicia C gum 03/15/2023 Γechnical Review (DESC) Q .
+8. ADDITIONAL INFORMATION: To use N Moodle as the learni ing managament system sur ant platform in use at LIGS 9.
+ATTACH TECHNOLOGY DELIVEREI APPROVAL RECOMMENDED BY: UNIT SIGNATUI RE (use BLUE pen please) DATE For Program 4 5 03/14/2023 Division Chair 03/14/2023 Chair, College AAC/CC 6 03/15/2023 Dean Alicia C - 03/15/2023 Γechnical Review (DESC) Q .
 AD 05/29/2023 Combined review UCRC/GCRC ar5 May 29, 2023 President, Faculty Senate C/M 2 05/29/2023 APPROVED: (Endorsement of U JCRC/GCRC Recommendation) a ·· Anita Boria Enriquez- Approved (May 30, 2023 13:06 GMT+10) May 30 , 2023